Korchy/1d_timeline_render/README.md

 1.0

 # Functionality
-Pressing the button in the "TimeLineRender" searches the text block with the list of frames numbers and diapasones.
+Pressing the button in the "TimeLineRender" panel searches the text block with the list of frames numbers and diapasones.
 If this text block does'n exists - it creates the sample text block.

 If block exists addon get the first string with frame numbers and diapasones and consistently renders framse from the string.